chrisxfire/chrisxfire.github.io/content/notes/dotnet/types/interfaces/overview.md

         if (result == 0)
         { // If they are equal…
-            return x.Name.Compareto(y.Name); // …then compare by the Names… }
+            return x.Name.CompareTo(y.Name); // …then compare by the Names… }
         else
         {